Pirates vs. Padres Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 85 hits with 21 doubles, three triples, 10 home runs, 31 walks and 46 RBI.
-He's also stolen eight bases.
+- Bryan Reynolds has 21 doubles, three triples, 10 home runs, 32 walks and 46 RBI (85 total hits).
+He's also swiped eight bases.

 Reynolds Recent Games